 - Assembly Ordinance 2013-135

 The 2014 municipal election ballot will include one Anchorage School District bond proposition.
 The $57.2 million bond package was approved for the ballot by the Anchorage Assembly last month and will be put before voters on April 1.

 Nineteen schools in Anchorage, Chugiak and Eagle River are proposed for improvements along with the ASD student nutrition building.
 The following is a breakdown of what voters will evaluate this spring:

 - Airport Heights Elementary School addition/renovation design and construction – $22.8 million

-- Planning and design projects at four schools – $5.9 million
+- Planning and design projects – $5.9 million

-- Renewal and building life extension projects at 17 schools – $28.5 million
+- Renewal and building life extension projects – $28.5 million

 The bond proposition, if passed, would mean that the average Anchorage homeowner would pay roughly $4.86 for every $100,000 of assessed property value per year when including state reimbursement for the projects.
 Without state reimbursement, homeowners would pay approximately $13.86 per $100,000 of assessed property value.